alijr2018/LN/README.md

 04/03/23

-the check-in wil be in the last of this month.
+the check-in wil be in the last of this month ⚠️⚠️⚠️.